How to Build a Test Automation Strategy That Works: Best Practices and More

 2. Assembling the team

 Although testing automation heavily relies on software (and often hardware), it’s the humans that will set up the whole process, operate the hardware and software, and process the results.
-An automation QA team needs a QA Lead or Key AQA, who will make executive decisions concerning the project, and at least one Automation QA to perform daily tasks.
+A team involved in test automation needs a QA Lead or Key AQA, who will make executive decisions concerning the project, and at least one Automation QA to perform daily tasks.

 3. Gathering the requirements

 Before the team can make any QA-related decisions, they need to know what they are working on.
 In other words, they need to get a complete picture of the project in front of them.
-This can include the specifics, what has already been done, and what is in the pipeline for the near future.
+The test automation strategy defines, among other things, the specifics of what needs to be done, what has already been done, and what is in the pipeline for the near future.

 4. Identifying the risks